Cosmic microwave background: Primary anisotropy

 These effects contribute about equally to the suppression of anisotropies at small scales and give rise to the characteristic exponential damping tail seen in the very small angular scale anisotropies.

 The depth of the LSS refers to the fact that the decoupling of the photons and baryons does not happen instantaneously, but instead requires an appreciable fraction of the age of the universe up to that era.
 One method of quantifying how long this process took uses the photon visibility function (PVF).
 This function is defined so that, denoting the PVF by P(t), the probability that a CMB photon last scattered between time t and t + dt is given by P(t) dt.

 The maximum of the PVF (the time when it is most likely that a given CMB photon last scattered) is known quite precisely.
 The first-year WMAP results put the time at which P(t) has a maximum as 372,000 years.
 This is often taken as the "time" at which the CMB formed.
 However, to figure out how long it took the photons and baryons to decouple, we need a measure of the width of the PVF.
 The WMAP team finds that the PVF is greater than half of its maximal value (the "full width at half maximum", or FWHM) over an interval of 115,000 years.
-By this measure, decoupling took place over roughly 115,000 years, and when it was complete, the universe was roughly 487,000 years old.
+By this measure, decoupling took place over roughly 115,000 years, and thus when it was complete, the universe was roughly 487,000 years old.